-In August I was invited to participate in as a guest blogger on the blog The Cozy Hearth.
+In August I was invited to participate as a guest blogger on the blog The Cozy Hearth.
 The Cozy Hearth is a blog ran by Hannah, a super talented DIY’er.
 She refinishes furniture that she sells in her shop.
 And she writes an great blog on her painting and finishing process.
 If you are ever interested in some great DIY’s, you should check out her blog at cozyhearthdecor.com.
+(Update: as of July 7th, 2019, the cozyhearthdecor.com is no longer an active URL.)

 Getting invited to guest blog was so exciting.
 I had never been invited to participate on anyone else’s blog before!
 I had a ton of mini projects I had on my to-do list.
 I tossed a few ideas back and forth with the husband.
 I had just finished cleaning out my office so we knew that it would be a great backdrop for photos.
 We agreed that I should write about how I distressed the clay pot in my office.
 Today I am sharing the post that I wrote.